Ben6jamin/Ben6jamin.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: default
+title: Home
 ---

+# Welcome to My Website

+Hello!
+This is the home page of my personal website.
+Feel free to explore the other pages to learn more about me and my work.

+Check out my [About](about.md) page or see my latest [Blog Posts](blog.md)!